Start Your Claim

 Can I claim pavement trip compensation?

 You may wish to make a claim against the council for failing to maintain the highway or footpath.
-This is a possibility, although it enters a complex area of the law which gives the council a defence to your claim if they can show they operated a reasonable system of inspection and repair of the highway.
+This is a possibility, although the law surrounding a council's liability does provide them with a defence to such claims if they can show they operated a reasonable system of inspection and repair of the highway.

 So, for example, they are not liable for a slip, trip and falls claim as soon as a defect occurs in a pavement, but only if they fail to repair it within a reasonable time once it has been reported, or when it should have been discovered through a reasonable maintenance regime.
 Records must be kept of such maintenance and must be available for inspection.